-When browsing the aisle at your favorite pet store (or doing some digital shopping), pick toys made with materials other than plastic or are made of recycled or organic ingredients.
+When browsing the aisle at your favorite pet store (or doing some digital shopping), pick toys made with sustainable materials.
 Options include rope toys, shed deer antlers, and more.
 Make sure to source items that will last or are biodegradable so you can cut down on your pet’s contributions to the landfill.

-Feed your pets the best quality food you can afford using ingredients that were sourced ethically + sustainably.
-Try growing your own plants + veggies for your favorite herbivore (and your cat will love homegrown catnip!)
+Feed your pets the best quality food you can afford using ingredients that were sourced ethically and sustainably.
+Try growing your own plants and veggies for your favorite herbivore (and your cat will love homegrown catnip!).

-Create Responsible Pet Populations by Spaying + Neutering
+5. Create Responsible Pet Populations by Spaying and Neutering

-The Humane Society recommends spaying + neutering as the only 100% effective way to cut-down on unwanted companion animals, which can lead to shelter overcrowding, cruel conditions, and eventual euthanasia.
+The Humane Society recommends spaying and neutering as the only 100 percent effective way to cut-down on unwanted companion animals, which can lead to shelter overcrowding, cruel conditions, and eventual euthanasia.
 We recommend working with your vet to understand when the appropriate time applies to your animal.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.